Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 * First Time Visitor Goals
     1. As a First Time Visitor, I want to be able to access setlists and libraries of other User’s or acts that I am interested in.

-    1. On the Hompage, an accordion for each ste or playlist can be found, with a search function also included.
+    1. On the Hompage, an accordion for each set or playlist can be found, with a search function also included.
          [Homepage Screenshot](README_files/README_images/userstory1evidence.png)

     1. As a First Time Visitor, I want to be able to easily sign up and create my own libraries.

-        1. The register page easily allows for User's to create their own accounts.
+        1. The register page easily allows for User's to create their accounts.
 [Register Screenshot](README_files/README_images/registerevidence.png)
         2. Sets are easily created via a User inputted form, saving to MongoDB  [New Set Screenshot](README_files/README_images/newsetevidence.png)

     1. As a First Time Visitor, I want to be able to have CRUD capabilities when creating my library.

-        1. Once logged in, the User can easily edit, create and delete their own libaries.
+        1. Once logged in, the User can easily edit, create and delete their libraries.
 [CRUD Screenshot](README_files/README_images/crudevidence.png)
-        2. The same is true for their own tracks, as seen as by the former screenshot and this edit page.
+        2. The same is true for their tracks, as seen by the former screenshot and this edit page.
         [Edit Tracks Screenshot](README_files/README_images/edittracksevidence.png)

 * Returning and Frequent Visitor Goals